 Shadows flicker across the ground.
 I look up and spot a V of silhouettes, made hazy and dark by the afternoon sun.

 “RUN!”
-Elier shoves me, pushing me forward.
+Elier shoves me in the small of my back, pushing me forward.
 “STOP GAWKING, JON!”

 I pick up the pace.
 I’m not sure what’s chasing us, but if the others are scared, I trust it’s legit.

-We reach the rocks a gasping, sweaty mess and hunker down behind them.
+We reach the rocks and hunker behind them.
 Lucky snaps his bow open and nocks an arrow.
 Ren meets our eyes and straightens his finger against his lips, urging us all to keep quiet.

 No way.
 No way.
-I shake my head side to side.
+I shake my head from side to side.